 Milk is an excellent source of vitamins and minerals, particularly calcium.
-It has long been recognised for its important role in bone health.
-Nutritionists recommend that milk and other dairy products such as yoghurt and cheese should be consumed daily as part of a balanced diet.
+It has an important role in bone health.
+Nutritionists recommend that people have milk and other dairy products, such as yoghurt and cheese, every day as part of a balanced diet.

-Milk and milk products contain a good balance of protein, fat and carbohydrate and are a very important source of essential nutrients, including:
+Milk and milk products have a good balance of protein, fat and carbohydrate and are a very important source of essential nutrients, including:

 - vitamins A, and B12

-Milk products also contain ‘high-quality proteins’ that are well suited to human needs.
-For example, having milk with cereal can provide amino acids that may be lacking in the cereal product.
+Milk products also have ‘high-quality proteins’ that are well suited to human needs.
+For example, having milk (or yoghurt) with cereal can provide amino acids that may be lacking in the cereal product.

 Milk and health conditions

-- Osteoporosis – if milk and milk products are removed from the diet, it can lead to an inadequate intake of calcium.
-This is of particular concern for women over the age of 50 and the elderly, who have high calcium needs.
-Calcium deficiency may lead to disorders like osteoporosis (a disease characterised by a loss of bone).
+- osteoporosis – if milk and milk products are removed from the diet, it can lead to an inadequate intake of calcium.
+This is especially a concern for women over the age of 50 and the elderly, who have high calcium needs.
+Calcium deficiency may lead to conditions like osteoporosis (a disease that results in loss of bone).

-- Colorectal cancer – according to the Australian Dietary Guidelines, recent evidence suggests that people who regularly eat more than one serve of dairy products each day (particularly milk) have a reduced risk of developing colon cancer.
+- colorectal cancer – according to the World Cancer Research Fund, people who regularly eat more than one serve of dairy products each day (particularly milk) have a reduced risk of developing colon cancer

-As children move into adolescence, the time when they need the most calcium, they tend to drink less milk and more sugary soft drinks.
-As milk is a healthier choice, it is worth encouraging adolescents to drink reduced-fat flavoured milk rather than soft drinks.
+As children move into their teenage years, the time when they need the most calcium, they tend to drink less milk and more sugary soft drinks.
+As milk is a healthier choice, it’s worth encouraging teenagers to drink reduced-fat flavoured milk rather than soft drinks.

-Water and plain milk are the best drinks for children and adolescents.
+Water and plain milk are the best drinks for children and teenagers.

 Milk and tooth decay